Neurology

 Are publications important to this specialty?
 Is there a general number of publications or presentations I should be aiming for?
 How important is it for these to be within the specialty I am pursuing?

-all publications are great especially if they are neuro-specific. they are not essential but definitely strengthen the application
+All publications are great, especially if they are neuro-specific.
+They are not essential, but they strengthen the application.

 Are there any special considerations when applying for residency?

-My advice is to stay close to family or a support group as residency is hard.
-Make sure you get along with the current residents and share the same philosophy in life. make sure the program offers mentorship
+My advice is to stay close to family or a support group, as residency is challenging.
+Make sure you get along with the current residents and share the same philosophy in life.
+Make sure the program offers mentorship.

 What is a general recommendation for how many programs to apply to (recognizing that this may vary based on student situation)?

 This depends on the number of applicants and the number of spots in any given year.
-This also changed recently with virtual interviews in the last couple of years.
+The change to virtual interviews has also played a role in this.

-On average US MD students interview in 10 programs and apply to 43 programs on average from (NRMP data)
+On average, US MD students interview in 10 programs and apply to 43 programs on average (NRMP data).

 What letters of recommendation are recommended for this specialty?

 Students are allowed to send up to 4 LORS to the programs.
-We need at least three, (you can submit up to 6) they don't all have to be from neurologists but at least one has to and the more neurology letters the student has the better it is.
-It would be great if all of them were from neurologists.
-We do read all LOR you submit, they can be from any other specialty
+We need at least, and you can submit up to 6.
+They don't all have to be from neurologists, but at least one has to, and the more neurology letters the student has, the better it is.
+We do read all LORs you submit; they can be from any other specialty.

 If other disciplines are appropriate for letter of recommendation writers, are there specific specialties you would strongly recommend?